 2019 Capital One VentureOne Review – WalletHub Editors

 The Verdict: What do you get when you tack the word “One” onto the name of Capital One’s flagship travel rewards card?
 One of the best offers for light-spending travelers with above-average credit, it seems.
-The Capital One® VentureOne® Rewards Credit Card (Capital One is a WalletHub partner) is a slightly toned-down version of the long-popular Capital One® Venture® Rewards Credit Card that opens up the savings party to a whole new segment of applicants wallowing in wanderlust.
+The Capital One® VentureOne® Rewards Credit Card is a slightly toned-down version of the long-popular Capital One® Venture® Rewards Credit Card that opens up the savings party to a whole new segment of applicants wallowing in wanderlust.

 All in all, VentureOne is a solid option for those who don’t charge enough to plastic to warrant paying an annual fee yet desire the flexibility to use credit-card rewards to subsidize any travel purchase they might make.
 To learn more about why this particular venture figures to be such a big earner, continue reading below.

 - 1.25 Miles Per $1 Spent On All Purchases: Many rewards credit cards offer earning rates that differ depending on how your purchases are categorized or how much you spend, but Capital One plays no such games with VentureOne cardholders.
-It gives you a stable yield of 1.25 miles per $1 spent on all purchases, which effectively translates to 1.25% cash back and 10 miles per $1 on hotels (when you book with the card through hotels.com/venture).
+It gives you a stable yield of 1.25 miles per $1 spent on all purchases, which effectively translates to 1.25% cash back.
 That’s above-average for the credit-card market as a whole.

 - Liberal Definition Of “Travel-Related Expenses”: Some might assume Capital One’s definition of “travel-related expenses” to be rather limited.
 If you’re among them, you’ll be pleasantly surprised to learn that the following types of purchases all qualify: